Updated 2020 Super Bowl Odds for All 12 Teams in NFL Playoffs: Ravens Favored

 The Ravens wrapped up the season at 14-2 — the best record in the entire league — and are still listed as the favorites to win the Super Bowl in 2020.

-BetOnline released its latest Super Bowl odds, which shows the Ravens at +210 to win the championship.
+Sportsbooks have released Super Bowl odds, which show the Ravens at +210 to win the championship.

 Are the Ravens the best bet going into the playoffs or will another top seed emerge as Super Bowl champs in 2020?